Lemon Cookie Bars Recipe

 • Add in the egg and extra yolk, lemon juice, and vanilla extract.
 Beat to combine for about 30 seconds.

 • Bake at 375F for 20-23 minutes or until a toothpick inserted comes out clean.
+See notes if using a glass or ceramic pan.

 • Remove the pan from the oven and allow the pan to cool for at least an hour before frosting.
 If it feels warm to the touch it will melt your frosting.